What Is Service-Oriented Architecture (SOA)?

 More on Software EngineringWhat Is WSGI (Web Server Gateway Interface)?

-When to Use Service Oriented Architecture vs. Microservices
+When to Use Service-Oriented Architecture vs. Microservices

 When to use service oriented architecture as opposed to microservices largely depends on the specific need of the project.
 In general, SOA is more useful when you’re dealing with a large, complex enterprise system that requires integrating multiple legacy applications.
 Microservices is more useful when you have continuous delivery and deployment.
-Let’s look at the advantages of each more closely.